lltfm/openness/README.md

 *Artwork: "Mandala: Self-portrait", Openness GPT, 2024*

 # Overview
-This repository contains the code & other works of Openness.
+This repository maintains the works & code of Openness

 ## What is Openness?